dillon-giacoppo/rules_pip/README.md

 ## Features

-The rules address most of the top packaging issues in rules_python.
+The rules address most of the top packaging issues in [`bazelbuild/rules_python`](https://github.com/bazelbuild/rules_python).
 This means the rules support common packages such as tensorflow and google.cloud natively.

 * Transitive dependency resolution: